 CIRC 2023 Summer Competition Tasks

 Welcome to CIRC 2023!
 This competition is designed to challenge students to design, build, and operate a rover that can navigate and complete tasks on a simulated Martian surface alongside human settlement.
 These tasks are intended to be challenging and will require teams to use their problem-solving skills and technical knowledge to succeed.
 The following task descriptions and guidelines have been established to ensure a fair and safe competition for all participants.
-Please read through these rules carefully to make sure that your design suitable to the tasks at the competition.
+Please read through these descriptions carefully to make sure that your design suitable to the tasks at the competition.

 Use the sidebar for navigation between the sections.
 For quick reference the tasks are also named below: